Novecento99/AlbinoAir/README.md

 <img src="Images/ikea.jpeg" width="500px">

 To do so, you will need:
-- a microcontroller (such as ESP32, ESP8266 or an Arduino with wifi shield)
+- a microcontroller (such as ESP32, ESP8266 or a D1 Mini)
 - some jumpers
 - basic soldering skills
-- screwdrivers
+- screwdriver (type XXXX): You will need a long Torx T6 for outer screws, Philips 2.0 for the inner frame and Philips 1.5 for PCB screws

 The Ikea VINDSTYRKA is based on the SEN54 sensor, which is the top choice for its price class.
 Providing good accuracy for 10+ years. https://sensirion.com/products/catalog/SEN54/